 The table above defines the dip categories in terms of duration, depth and the characteristic values of voltage dips per annum for (50% of sites) per NRS 048-2.
-For example the above information for comparative purposes should be read as follows: 50 % of the sites monitored nationwide experience 13 or less X1 dips.
-50 % of CCTES sites experienced 2 or less X1 dips.
+For example the above information should be read as follows: 50 % of the sites monitored nationwide experience 13 or less X1 dips.